Deep Dive

 Real-World Example: E-Commerce Price Monitoring

-Let me show you a practical example that ties everything together.
-Say you want to monitor competitor prices across 500 products on a major e-commerce site.
-This site has:
+Alright, let me show you a real example.
+Let's say you want to monitor competitor prices for 500 products on a major e-commerce site (you know the one).
+This site has literally every anti-scraping measure we've talked about:

 • ✗ Cloudflare protection